mattjaros3/Club-Connect/README.md

   - design and implementation - work in progress

 ### Featured Clubs Page
 Part of the website that promotes new clubs.
+  - Clicking "Learn More" will redirect the user to the club page.
   - work in progress

 ### User Clubs Page